 When did it become so real?

 I had been very active online for only about a year, though it seemed longer.
 I had a weblog on Xanga.
 I made friends there.
 We debated politics, shared our work, our opinions, stories about our kids and our lives.
-I was a person peolple tended to like, friendly, didn’t mix it up too much, always tactful in the way I approached a discussion.
+I was a person people tended to like, friendly, didn’t mix it up too much, always tactful in the way I approached a discussion.
 I think it was because I tend to see both sides of any dispute.
 And there were disputes, maybe more, even, than in real life.

 Like any other community, people fell in love, and broke up.
 They agreed and disagreed, formed cliques and clubs and friends.
 They supported, and also, they hurt each other.

 I defended a person that I got to know there who then befriended me.
 Sam spoke his mind, and he was criticized for it.
-He wasn’t very tactful, but the responses seemed overly beligerant to me.
+He wasn’t very tactful, but the responses of others seemed overly belligerent to me.
 I saw both sides, like I always do, and played the mediator.
 Sam appreciated it and became my buddy, coming often to my page and commenting as I did on his.
 We private messaged each other too, and e-mailed, but I rarely actually agreed with him on things.
-I had defended him against some nastiness because I thought it was out of line and I can understand why people think what they do, even when I don’t agree.
+I had defended him against some nastiness because I thought it was out of line and I always try to understand why people think what they do, even when I don’t agree.
 I appreciate honesty as a precursor to a healthy debate.
 I didn’t think anything warranted fighting, but truth be told, I agreed more with the others.
-I don’t even remember how it started or what all the arguments were about anymore, but as time passed I realized that Sam really wanted someone to agree with him, to see things from his point of view, and he thought I would be it, but I frustrated him because I wasn’t.
+I don’t even remember how it started or what all the arguments were about anymore, but as time passed, I realized that Sam wanted someone to agree with him, to see things from his point of view, and he thought I would be it, but I frustrated him because I wasn’t.

-Still, we had long conversations, by e-mail, or posts on our “blogs,” or chat.
+Still, we had long conversations, by e-mail, or posts on our blogs, or chat.
 They were introspective and deep, but also a little uncomfortably dark.
-He was an angry and pesimistic man.
-Over time, he realized and pointed out to me that whatever he said, I seemed to play a devil’s advocate.
+He was an angry and pessimistic man.
+Over time, he realized and pointed out to me that whatever he said, I seemed to play devil’s advocate.
 We didn’t argue so much, but I did tend to point out other views, if only because he seemed so certain of his own.
 Even when I agreed with him, and I sometimes did, I never thought he came about it fairly.
 I didn’t think he considered that there were reasonable positions to the contrary.
 So I pointed them out.

 As a man that likes to see both sides, I argue most with certainty.
 What attracted him to me in the first place, was exactly what annoyed him about me in the end.